-Warren C. Cordner Distinguished Professor of Money and Financial Markets and Public Policy
+Warren C. Cordner Distinguished Professor of Money and Financial Markets; Professor of Management and Public Policy

 Areas of Interest:Economics, Finance, Politics

 Office Location:D5.10, Cornell Hall

 A recognized authority in macroeconomics and international finance, Michael Darby has achieved great success in both the academic and public sectors.
 From 1986 to 1992, Darby served in a number of senior positions in the Reagan and Bush administrations including Assistant Secretary of the Treasury for Economic Policy, Member of the National Commission on Superconductivity, Under Secretary of Commerce for Economic Affairs, and Administrator of the Economics and Statistics Administration.
 During his appointment, he received the Treasury’s highest honor, the Alexander Hamilton Award.